 Women with multiple health issues

-It is not at all unusual for women to experience a number of different health problems and struggle to know what to deal with first.
+Are you experiencing a number of different health problems and struggling to know what to deal with first?
 This is one of the strengths of naturopathy because a holistic treatment can deal with most, or all, at the same time.